-Acknowledgment of Compatible Care
+Acknowledgment of Lotterywest

-COTA (WA) acknowledges Compatible Care for its sponsorship of the printing of the The Goodbye Guide.
+COTA (WA) acknowledges Lotterywest for its support in the translating of the The Goodbye Guide.

 © Council on the Ageing Western Australia Inc.

 Copyright in this publication and all works comprised therein are owned by the Council on the Ageing (WA) Inc. ABN 79 970 893 100 (COTA WA).
 All rights reserved.
 Any reproduction, modification, alteration, adaption, publication or communication of any part or all of this publication is prohibited except with the express written permission of COTA (WA).